-This course analyzes a variety of issues such as recession, inflation, unemployment, debt crises, trade deficits and economic growth.
-The course content includes topics like the IS-LM model, consumption, savings and investment, money creation, monetary and fiscal fluctuations, exchange rates, balance of payment systems and the role of public policy.
+This course analyzes a variety of issues such as recession, unemployment, debt crises, trade deficits and economic growth.
+The course content includes topics like IS-LM model, consumption, savings and investment, money creation, monetary and fiscal fluctuations, exchange rates, balance of payment systems and the role of public policy.

-ECO211 Analysis of Pakistan Industries
+ECO211 Analysis of Pakistani Industries

 This course traces the history of Pakistan's industrial development and discusses the effect of local environment on the strategic decision-making processes in business and industry.
 It also provides a framework for general industrial environment of the country.
+Individual Industries are discussed in detail to provide the students an insight into the different sectors.